schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | ------------------ | --------- |
 | Sticky connections | `checked` |

-Depending on your hardware you might tweak the following settings for some performance gains.
+Depending on your hardware you might want to tweak the following settings to increase performance.

 | Miscellaneous                  |                                                                                                                                      |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ |